"...no human ever craves concrete or steel..."

 I have no problem with responsible development.
 We all need shelter, but perhaps the poor real estate developer could manage to leave a few trees standing instead of clear-cutting acres at a time.

 Conservation will be an evolving focus of mine with my work.
 As I visit new places and as I learn new things, I’m sure my goals will change.
 That’s only natural.
-For now though, I’ll be selecting captures and featuring them within a new “Conservation Collection.”
-These captures will have a designated non-profit beneficiary that is doing wonderful work relevant to the subject of the capture, and your purchase will result in a financial gift being given to the organization in your honor.
+For now, though, I’m dutifully researching organizations to partner with.
+In the coming months, I hope that each capture I release will have a listed beneficiary organization that is doing wonderful work relevant to the subject of the capture.
+Each purchase will result in a financial gift being given to the organization in your honor.

 Beneficiaries will only consist of organizations that I’ve personally observed and/or worked with.
-While I’m certainly not an accountant or auditor, I’ve seen these groups doing great things, and am as confident as I can possibly be that they’ll be fantastic stewards of all donations received.
+While I’m certainly not an accountant or auditor, I’ve seen these groups doing great things, and am as confident as I can possibly be that they’ll be great stewards of all donations received.
 I may not agree with every position they take or statement they make, but I believe enough in the work that they do that I’m willing to set aside differences in favor of common ground.

 Naturally Yours,